Handling Requests for Public Information

 - Responsible Executive:

-- Vice President and Chief Legal Officer; Senior Executive Vice President, Chief Operating and Financial Officer
+- Vice President and Chief Legal Officer; Senior Executive Vice President, Chief Operating Officer

 I. POLICY AND GENERAL STATEMENT

-The university’s Public Information Officer is the Senior Executive Vice President, Chief Operating and Financial Officer.
+The University’s Public Information Officer is the Senior Executive Vice President, Chief Operating Officer.
 The Public Information Officer or designee has exclusive authority for coordinating responses to requests for public information under the TPIA and in accordance with UT System Policy 139 Texas Public Information Act.

 Public Information: Information collected, assembled or maintained by the university in the course of its official business